HemkumarGarlapati/Quantman_automated_daily_login_2026/README.md

 # QuantMan Auto-Login

-Automatically log in to your broker account every day with a single GitHub Actions workflow — no servers, no manual effort, no third-party apps holding your password.
+Automatically log in to your broker account every weekday morning — no servers to run, no manual effort, and your password never leaves your own GitHub account.

 Supports **AliceBlue** and **Flattrade**.
-Supports other brokers on request.
+Other brokers on request.

+This entire setup can be done from your phone.

 ---